cosmic-frey/HackSussex-2025-Winning-Game/README.md

 - If the judges ask more questions, this is a good sign
   - If they come up to you to 'clarify' questions after judging, this is an even better sign

-**Comments noted in Jest:**
-- When you say you do Biology during judging, lots of suspicious whispering will commence
-  - When you follow this up by saying you go to an Oxbridge University, the whispering becomes less suspicious, but still continues.

 ## Game Demo:
 Coming soon....